DominikBaer95/Emotions_Rumor_Diffusion/README.md

 # Emotions in online rumor diffusion

-This repository contains the code for contains the implementation of “Emotions in online rumor diffusion”, published in EPJ Data Science.
+This repository contains the code for the implementation of “Emotions in online rumor diffusion”, published in EPJ Data Science.

 ## Abstract